Seaside Regional Park: Cultural heritage

 A Kurhaus (German spa hotel) has been restored in Nemirseta.
 An old ship rescue station built in the early 20th century has survived on the coast.
 There are old farmsteads and an old cemetery in Karklė.
 Kalotė boasts a manor house, an old school, and several old farmsteads while burials with stone kerbs (Called ‘circles’ in scientific literature, they were common in the first half of the 1st millennium.) have been found nearby.
 German defensive fortifications are of interest on the coast to the north of Giruliai.

+Archaeological sites

+In 2016, archaeologists uncovered the prehistoric Kukuliškiai hillfort and settlement, one of the most significant archaeological discoveries in the region in recent decades.
+Excavations revealed the remains of a fortified settlement dating to the Late Bronze Age, providing valuable evidence of prehistoric habitation along the Baltic coast.
+The site included traces of defensive earthworks, dwellings, hearths, and numerous artefacts, offering insights into the daily life, economy, and social organisation of the communities that occupied the area.
+The discovery has contributed substantially to understanding prehistoric settlement patterns in western Lithuania and the wider southeastern Baltic region.

 Leisure time and recreation

 The ecological education routes are short, but it is possible to on some routes to become acquainted with several ecosystems.
 There are more than ten car parks, from which fantastic park locations can be reached.
 The most interesting locations can be reached by bicycle.
 The best swimming and sunbathing locations are at the Žuvėdra (Seagull) recreational camp, Karklė, and Nemirseta.
 A couple of camping sites have been created beside Lake Kalotė.

 The most popular footpaths are the coastal path from Klaipėda to Palanga as well as those in the Dutchman's Cap and Nemirseta Landscape Preserve.

 The bike paths connecting Klaipėda with Palanga also provide access to the Dutchman's Cap Hill and Nemirseta observation deck, and Karklė ethnographic village.
 The park administration organises bike tours.

 Only part of the Placis Nature Reserve is open to the public.

 Park Day, the Fishing Regatta, and Bonfire Night (the last Saturday of August).